-A typical nuclear reactor contains a myriad of different types of radionuclides, amounting to some 16 Billion curies of radiation.
-By comparison, a typical large medical center may hold a total of two curies of radiation and a household smoke detector contains a miniscule fraction of one curie-and even that must be shielded to prevent human exposure.
+A typical nuclear reactor contains a myriad of different types of radionuclides, amounting to some 16 Billion curies of radiation (by comparison, a typical large medical center may hold a total of two curies of radiation and a household smoke detector contains a miniscule fraction of one curie-and even that must be shielded to prevent human exposure).

 Since the dawn of the Atomic Age in the 1940s, the U.S. National Academy of Sciences has done periodic reviews of the dangers of radiation to determine acceptable exposure levels for nuclear workers and the general public.
 Over the years, estimated risks from radiation exposure increased.
-In their most recent report, released in 2005, the Academy confirmed that there is no safe level of radiation exposure-every exposure to radiation increases the risk of cancer, birth defects, and other disease.
-While it is impossible to avoid exposure to natural radiation from the sun and earth, it is essential that society not allow unnecessary additional exposures.
-In practical terms, this means curtailing the use of nuclear power as quickly as feasible-not encouraging new reactor construction or providing subsidies and other incentives to continue operation of uneconomic reactors.
+In their most recent report, released in 2005, the Academy determined that there is no safe level of radiation exposure-every exposure to radiation increases the risk of cancer, birth defects, and other disease.3 While it is impossible to avoid exposure to natural radiation from the sun and earth, it is essential that society not allow unnecessary additional exposures.
+In practical terms, this means curtailing the use of nuclear power as quickly as feasible-not encouraging new reactor construction.